Last Updated on September 8, 2020

 3. pads & tampons:

-Omigosh, I’m saving so much money by switching to reusables.
-Whether you wear a cup, cloth pads, or my personal favorite Thinx!
-Then you know that you too can be saving a bunch of money.
+I’ve saved so much money by switching to reusable menstrual products.
+Whether you wear a cup, cloth pads, or my personal favorite Thinx, you will definitely be saving lots of dollars and waste.

-And, you’ll never have to worry about running out products and having to run to the corner store at 11 pm on a Tuesday night.
+As a bonus, I never having to worry about running out to the store to pick up tampons or pads at 11 pm on a Tuesday night.

 4. paper towels: